populationgenomics/talos/design_docs/MOI_Checks.md

 This is a highly condensed representation, and doesn't hold any annotations from the relevant variants.
 It simply contains information to state that the named sample(s) have co-located variants within the same gene.

-At this stage, compound-het checking simply takes a variant read from the VCF, and for the given sample, gene, and position, checks if a paired variant was found.
+Compound-het checks are triggered once we find  consists of parsing the above format to At this stage, compound-het checking simply takes a variant read from the VCF, and for the given sample, gene, and position, checks if a paired variant was found.
 If so, the 2nd var coordinates are logged as 'supporting' the 'primary' variant.